rinawasabi/cyber-security-data-privacy/BookingSystem/Phase4/privacypolicy.md

 ## 9. Third-Party Sharing
 No personal data is shared with third parties, advertisers, or analytics providers.
-Data is stored within secure, GDPR-compliant data centers located in the European Union.
+Data is stored securely on local servers within the European Union (host machine using Docker volumes).

 ---